thoughtbot/superglue/docs/index.md

 ### It’s Turbolinks and UJS

-At heart, Superglue is a fork of [Turbolinks 3], but instead of sending your `foobar.html.erb` over the wire and swapping the `<body>`, it sends `foobar.json.props` over the wire to your React and Redux app and swaps the page component.
+Superglue drew inspiration fromthe original Turbolinks, but instead of sending your `foobar.html.erb` over the wire and swapping the `<body>`, it sends `foobar.json.props` over the wire to your React and Redux app and swaps the page component.